jim-collier/x9git/project/backlog.md

 	- The Go shape items, 21-25.
 One problem wearing four hats: gathering the run's state into a struct is the change the other three followed from.

-	- ✅ Directive review 20260819 item 21: the Go reads as a shell script transcribed into Go syntax.
+	- ✅ Code Review 20260819a item 21: the Go reads as a shell script transcribed into Go syntax.
 		- State is passed through about 120 package-level variables.
 Several functions take nothing and return nothing, and work only by mutating them.
 		- Not one function returns an error.
 Failure is a hard exit called from inside leaf helpers, which is also why nothing can be unit tested.
 		- Records are packed into tab-delimited strings and re-parsed to sort them.